German Unity Day: A brief history of Germany's national holiday

 A brief history of Unity Day in Germany

 After the Second World War, Germany was divided into four occupation zones, as result of the Potsdam Agreement on August 1, 1945.
-The management of these four zones were overseen by the governments of France, the United States, the United Kingdom, and Russia.
+The management of these four zones were overseen by the governments of France, the United States, the United Kingdom and Russia.

 Over time, France, the US and the UK collaborated to align their sectors, eventually forming the Federal Republic of Germany, and West Berlin - following a Western European drive towards capitalism.
 Meanwhile, the Russian-governed sectors of East Germany (which became the German Democratic Republic) and East Berlin aligned itself with the communist Soviet bloc.

-As the Cold War picked up speed throughout the 1950s and 60s, tensions rose between the west and east of the country, and the two sides became physically separated from each other, despite sharing a common history, language and culture.
+As the Cold War picked up speed throughout the 1950s and 60s, tensions rose between the west and east of the country, and the two sides became politically separated from each other, despite sharing a common history, language and culture.
 While an inner German border was constructed between the two territories, the capital city of Berlin was also divided.
 In 1961, a wall was constructed around West Berlin, leaving it as an enclave in East German territory.

 Germany was reunified in 1990